Maintaining a High-Calorie Diet for Special Needs Kids

 This may mean trying out a few grocery stores in your area until you settle on one that carries the best high-calorie choices (I’m not a fan of shopping at multiple stores multiple times a week).
 Dry goods can also be ordered in bulk from places like Amazon, so if there is a particular brand of cereal, for example, that your child likes and is high in calories it might make sense to have that delivered in bulk.

 But speaking of yogurt, we’ve found a tasty and super high calorie yogurt that Ivan just loves!
-Liberté Yogurt has about 260 calories per 6 oz serving in their Méditerranée line.
-Noosa is another good high-calorie yogurt that might be easier to find.
+Noosa is a whole milk high calorie yogurt that is delicious, has over 200 calories per serving, and best yet is easy to find.
 Even our Target carries Noosa yogurts.

 Add Calorie Enhancers